qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 <aside role="status">Network storage systems like NFS or object storage systems
 such as S3 are not supported.</aside>

-For access, you also need a `cluster-admin` user. <!-- does a root user work? what about a user with cluster-admin privileges? -->
+To install the Qdrant Kubernetes Operator you need to have `cluster-admin` access in your Kubernetes cluster.

-For networks, your cluster needs to connect to the Qdrant Cloud.
-In other words, the Qdrant Cloud Agent creates an outgoing connection to `cloud.qdrant.io` on port `443`.
+The Qdrant Kubernetes operator in your cluster needs to be able to connect to the Qdrant Cloud.
+It will create an outgoing connection to `cloud.qdrant.io` on port `443`.

 By default, the Qdrant Cloud Agent and Operator pulls Helm charts and container images from `registry.cloud.qdrant.io`.
-The Qdrant database pulls from `docker.io`.
+The Qdrant database container image is pulled from `docker.io`.

-You can also mirror the images and charts to your own registry.
+You can also mirror these images and charts into your own registry and pull them from there.

 ### Required artifacts

-To set up your cloud, you need the following artifacts:
+To set up Hybrid Cloud, you need the following artifacts:

 Container images